Continuing from my previous post, about 3DS performance testing, I had to do even more performance improvement!

 I originally made the parser to read only quads which then applies an optional textures and an RGB value (both via the material name) EG: 1:255:100:25 (texture 1, R:G:B).

-All poly’s in this file must be quads, the reason why is that textures all 64×64 squares samples.
+The reason why I keep textures only on quads is that my textures are all 64×64 squares samples.

 The layer is 100×100, the importer automatically splits all the polygons in the layer into 10 x 10 (100) sections, then it’s put into a Chunk list array of pointers, which is of a grid of 5 × 5 (25) each with a list of 4 Object pointers, I did this last month.